 My family has gone through food allergy testing—and can I tell you it’s caused quite a bit of change in our already-altered diet.
 I thought we were eating a pretty clean, healthy, whole-foods diet, but found out different when two of my kiddos and my husband all tested positive for a corn allergy.

 Corn allergies have got to be one of the most difficult food allergies to deal with.
 Why?
 Because corn is in everything!
 You can’t even purchase breakfast sausage that is corn-free.
-I thought I found corn-free sausage.
-No corn syrup: check.
-No corn starch: check.
-No MSG: check.
-Dextrose…hold up, that’s a form of corn sugar!
-Back to the drawing board.
+(Seriously?
+It’s sausage.
+How could you screw it up?)

 Homemade Breakfast Sausage (Recipe)